Whsmith1234/Bridge-Market/README.md

 The owner can send a confirm message during the transfer of the NFT but if they do not the NFT will be transferred after an our if the amount of currency is confirmed from the [Address from] to the [Addsress to] after that hour.

+Premium NFTs are stored on Arweave to avoid people taking down the images after the NFT is minted using arweave js.

+Currently accepts

+Ethereum, Arweave, Bitcoin, Adamant, Dash and Doge transactions

 ## Arweave